isomerpages/moe-corporationpri/_cca/Visual & Performing Arts/Choir.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>CPS choir is a harmonious assembly of students who come together to express
+<p>The CPS choir is a harmonious assembly of students who come together to
-themselves through the power of music.
+express themselves through the power of music.
 Comprising voices from various grades and backgrounds, the choir cultivates teamwork, discipline, and creativity.
-Rehearsing diligently under the guidance of a skilled conductor, members refine their vocal techniques and learn to blend their voices seamlessly, producing captivating melodies and stirring harmonies.</p>
-<p>Through performances at school events, concerts, and competitions, the
-choir not only entertains but also fosters a sense of community and pride within the school.
-It's a space where individual talents converge to create something greater than the sum of its parts, leaving a lasting impact on both performers and audiences alike.</p>
+Rehearsing diligently under the guidance of a skilled conductor, members refine their vocal techniques and learn to blend their voices seamlessly, producing captivating melodies and stirring harmonies.
+Through performances at school events, concerts, and competitions, the choir not only entertains but also fosters a sense of community and pride within the school.
+It is a space where individual talents converge to create something greater than the sum of its parts, leaving a lasting impact on both performers and audiences alike.</p>
 </td>
 </tr>
 <tr>